 It’s hard to believe that industry giant Kaplan started as a tutoring operation in a Brooklyn basement.
-Fast forward a little over 80 years, and the company now offers in-person prep courses in an impressive 46 states (more than any other contender on our list).
-Wide availability is the main reason why Kaplan took our top spot, but a closer look reveals the course has a lot more to offer than multiple locations.
+Fast forward a little over 80 years, and the company now offers in-person prep courses in an impressive 46 states, which is more than any other contender on our list.
+Its closest competitor, TestMasters, offers in-person classes in 31 states, making wide availability the main reason why we put Kaplan at the top of our list.
+But a closer look reveals the course has a lot more to offer than multiple locations.

 Manhattan Prep's live online course has all the makings of a well-designed learning experience.
 Class sizes are small and led by instructors with 99th percentile scores (the highest tier).
 Meaning you can be sure that your lessons are being led by someone who knows exactly what to expect on the LSAT and how to score well.
 Better still, you can contact your instructor outside of class in case you need individual guidance while studying on your own.